-- Increase body’s antioxidant defenses
+- Increase the body’s antioxidant defenses

 Resveratrol is a natural antioxidant found in the skin of grapes.
 Researchers found out that grapes produced more resveratrol when they grow under stressful conditions.
-Cold, rain, lack of nutrients, attacks of fungi create the unpleasant environment for grapes.
+Cold, rain, lack of nutrients, attacks of fungi create an unpleasant environment for grapes.
 Luckily, grapes survive and have significant amounts of resveratrol in their skins.

-Researchers discovered a gene, called daf-2.
+Researchers discovered a gene called daf-2.
 This gene seems to be a master regulator of many other genes which deal with metabolism and defense.

 My recommended antioxidants:

 - Vitamin C: www.grownbynature.com.

 - Indole-3-carbinol: by Thorne Research

 - Juvenon: by Juvenon